Particular/EndToEnd/src/PerformanceTests/readme.md

 - Azure Service Bus (ASB) - https://manage.windowsazure.com/#Workspaces/ServiceBusExtension/namespaces
 - Azure Storage Queue (ASQ) - https://portal.azure.com/

 All of these can be run locally except for Azure Service Bus.
-Azure Storage Queues can be run via the Azure Storage emulator but performance is very different from the real service.
+Azure Storage Queues can be run via the Azure Storage emulator but performance is very different from the cloud service.

 # Connection strings